clustersnake/hamster-madness/gdd.md

 Hamster Madness

 ## Description
-This game is a snake like game starting with a hamster that collects hamster balls to create a long line of balls that can be used in different forms like shooting ammo, mines, shields and maybe more.
+The game starts with a hamster that collects hamster balls that are used as his only way to survive in different encounters against enemies.

 ## Characters